 In this report 'digital radio' is used in its broadest sense to include all platforms and technologies that allow listeners to access digital radio services.

 Digital radio coverage varies by platform.
-The BBC's national DAB multiplex covers 94.3% of homes, the national commercial digital multiplex covers 84.6% of homes and local DAB multiplexes are estimated to cover 66.4% of households.
-Ninety-five per cent of main TV sets receive a digital television service which carries some digital radio services and 77% of homes have a broadband internet connection.
+The BBC's national multiplex covers 94.4% of homes, the national commercial digital multiplex covers 89.5% of homes and local DAB multiplexes are estimated to cover 71.7% of households.
+Over 98% of homes receive digital television services which carry digital radio stations and 76% of homes have a broadband internet connection.

-In the 12 months to the end of June 2012, RAJAR data show that almost three in ten (29.5%) of all radio listening hours were to services delivered over a digital platform.
-This is a 10pp increase since the same period in 2009 and a 3.6pp increase year on year.
+In the 12 months to the end of June 2013, RAJAR data show that just over a third of all radio listening hours were to services delivered over a digital platform.
+This is an 11.2 percentage point increase since the same period in 2010 and a 4.4 percentage point increase year on year.

-Over one quarter (25.9%) of new cars are now fitted with DAB as standard, more than double the proportion fitted with DAB as standard in Q2 2011.
+Almost four in ten (38.3%) of new cars are now fitted with DAB as standard, 12.4 percentage points more than were fitted with DAB as standard in Q2 2012.

-Among those who do not yet have access to a DAB digital radio set at home, 19% claim that they are 'likely'/'very likely'/'certain' to buy a set in the next 12 months.
-Forty-nine per cent of respondents without a DAB set at home said they were 'not likely' to buy one within the next year.
+Among radio listeners who do not have access to a DAB digital radio set at home, 14% claim that they are 'likely'/'very likely'/'certain' to buy a set in the next 12 months.
+Fifty-eight per cent of radio listeners without a DAB set at home said they were 'unlikely'/'very unlikely'/'certain not to' to buy one within the next year.

 This report uses a range of data drawn from research sources, including: